 Joseph became the Prime Minister of Egypt.
 This man, once despised and rejected, was enthroned as the ruler over the most powerful nation at the time.

-He was given a new name, new robe and a new bride.
+He was given a new name, a new robe, and a new bride.
 He saved his people from death.
 Every knee in Egypt had to bow to Joseph.

 One day, every knee worldwide will bow to Jesus.

 In the same way, Jesus reveals Himself to us on the day of our salvation.
-He receives us, forgives, restores and commissions us tell the world that He is alive.
+He receives us, forgives, restores, and commissions us to tell the world that He is alive.

 Adrian Rogers says, “Our faith is summed up in this: Come to Me; go to all the world.”